Emotiv/cortex-example/mobile/README.md

 - Before running example code, you need to replace values of `CLIENT_ID`, `CLIENT_SECRET` with your client id, client secret.

-In `cortexclient/src/main/java/com/emotiv/cortexv2example/utils/Constant.java`:
+In `cortexclient/src/main/java/com/emotiv/cortexv2example/utils/Constant.java` with Android project

     public final static String CLIENT_ID = "your_client_id";
     public final static String CLIENT_SECRET = "your_client_secret";

+And `CortexV2-Emotiv-iOS/CortexV2-Emotiv-ObjC/CortexV2-Emotiv-ObjC/Config.m` with Objective C project

+Or `CortexV2-Emotiv-iOS/CortexV2-Example-Swift/CortexV2-Example-Swift/Config.swift` with Swift project

+If you want to run with a specific license.
+You also can change config in this file as well.

-- Choose the module you want to build and run on Android device.
+- Choose the module you want to build and run on mobile device.
 Make sure you accept all permission requests.
 - The module app has a list of buttons demonstrating API calls.
-Try click on each button, you can see a pair of request/response json strings printed out in Android Studio `logcat`.
+Try click on each button, you can see a pair of request/response json strings printed out in `Android Studio logcat` or `Xcode console`.

-## Cortex API for Android
+## Cortex API for Mobile
 Although [Cortex API documentation](https://emotiv.gitbook.io/cortex-api/) is only for desktop, you can base on that to develop on Android since most of APIs are the same, except for these below APIs:

 APIs | Desktop version | Mobile version